cpamieta/547-202/TextCompare/README.md

 A Text compare webservices using python Flask framework.
 Pass in two strings and return a calculated percentage of how similar they are.
 Source file is located in the src folder.
+See the requirement text file for required imports.

 Docker container located,